oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 the client can be proven.

-If authorization servers restrict redirect URIs to a fixed set of absolute HTTPS URIs without wildcard domains or paths, this exact match of registered absolute HTTPS URIs MAY be accepted by authorization servers as proof of identity of the client for the purpose of deciding whether to automatically process an authorization request when a previous request for the client_id has already been approved.
+If authorization servers restrict redirect URIs to a fixed set of absolute HTTPS URIs without wildcard domains, paths, or query string components, this exact match of registered absolute HTTPS URIs MAY be accepted by authorization servers as proof of identity of the client for the purpose of deciding whether to automatically process an authorization request when a previous request for the client_id has already been approved.